 Disciplinary Literacy Bibliography

-Akkus, R., Gunel, M., & Hand, B. (2007).
+Akkus, R., Gunel, M., and Hand, B. (2007).
 Comparing an inquiry-based approach known as the science writing heuristic to traditional science teaching practices: Are there differences.
 International Journal of Science Education, 29, 1745-1765.

 Amos, L. B. (2014).
 Disciplinary literacy in action: Epistemological resources for reasoning with domain-specific texts in history and the social sciences disciplines.
 Unpublished doctoral dissertation, Northwestern University, Evanston, IL.

 Anderson, J. R. (1983).
 The architecture of cognition.
 Hillsdale, NJ: Lawrence Erlbaum Associates.